sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 Let's look at a few examples:

-- **Technical Skills -> Security.**
+#### Technical Skills -> Security

 - Junior: Understands the importance of security.
 - Mid-Level: Understands the importance of security.
 Utilizes this knowledge to ask more senior engineers for help on making decisions that may have security implications.
 - Senior: Approaches all engineering work with a security lens.
 Actively looks for security vulnerabilities both in the code and when providing peer reviews.
 - Staff: Actively works with the security team, as well as their own team, to refine their team's approach to security based on the organisation's security strategy.
 Fosters a security first mindset within their own team, and leads by example.
 - Senior Staff: Actively works with the security team, as well as across several teams, to apply the organisation's security strategy.
 Fosters a security first mindset across those teams, leading by example.
 - Principal: Actively works with the security team to set and refine organisation wide security strategy.
 Fosters a security first mindset across the organisation.
 Can recognize obscure security threats that go unnoticed to others.

 The higher up in the engineering organisation you get, the greater the expected level of _ownership_ over the security of the products being produced by the organisation.
 To move past junior engineer, you need to **take responsibility for the security of the code you write**.
 The faster you start proactively asking the correct questions about security, the better.

-- **Leadership -> Process Thinking**
+#### Leadership -> Process Thinking

 - Junior: Understands their team's practices and processes.
 - Mid-Level: Sometimes thinks about team practices and processes and discusses improvements with team.
 - Senior: Regularly thinks about team practices and processes and discusses improvements with team.
 - Staff: Thinks about team practices and processes and regularly discusses improvements with their team.
 Sometimes collaborates with others to improve organisational practices and processes.
 - Senior Staff: Thinks about practices and processes that affect several teams, discusses improvements with appropriate parties, and drives implementation.
   Usually collaborates with others to improve organisational practices and processes.
 - Principal: Takes ownership and responsibility for organisational practices and processes and their continuous improvement.

 Once again, the higher up in the engineering organisation you get, the greater the expected level of _ownership_ over the processes utilised across the organisation.
 To move past junior engineer, you need to **take responsibility for utilising the existing processes, understand why they are the way they are, and discussing what improvements could be made**.
 As with security, the faster you start proactively asking the correct questions about process, the better.

+### Caring is Key

 As we can see from both of these examples, the best thing that you can do as a junior engineer is ask questions.
 Ask why certain coding practices are